rdk/p2rank/README.md

 ### Prediction output

-   For each file in the dataset P2Rank produces several output files:
+   For each structure file `<struct_file>` in the dataset P2Rank produces several output files:
-   * `<pdb_file_name>_predictions.csv`: contains an ordered list of predicted pockets, their scores, coordinates of their centers together with a list of adjacent residues, and a list of adjacent protein surface atoms
+   * `<struct_file>_predictions.csv`: contains an ordered list of predicted pockets, their scores, coordinates of their centers together with a list of adjacent residues, list of adjacent protein surface atoms, and a calibrated probability of being a ligand-binding site
-   * `<pdb_file_name>_residues.csv`: contains list of all residues from the input protein with their scores, mapping to predicted pockets and calibrated probability of being a ligand-binding residue
+   * `<struct_file>_residues.csv`: contains list of all residues from the input protein with their scores, mapping to predicted pockets, and a calibrated probability of being a ligand-binding residue
-   * PyMol visualization (`.pml` script with data files)
+   * `visualizations/<struct_file>.pml`: PyMol visualization (`.pml` script with data files in `data/`)
+     * generating visualizations can be turned off by `-visualizations 0` parameter

-   If coordinates of SAS points that belong to predicted pockets are needed, they can be found in `visualizations/data/<pdb_file_name>_points.pdb`.
-There "Residue sequence number" (23-26) of HETATM record corresponds to the rank of the corresponding pocket (points with value 0 do not belong to any pocket).
+     * coordinates of the SAS points can be found in `visualizations/data/<struct_file>_points.pdb.gz`.
+There the "Residue sequence number" (23-26) of HETATM record corresponds to the rank of the corresponding pocket (points with value 0 do not belong to any pocket).

 ### Configuration